reachbrt/vueai/README.md

 ---

 ## 🤖 Want to Contribute?
-Submit issues, suggest features, or fork the repo build your own AI UI components!
+Check out our [Contributing Guide](https://github.com/reachbrt/vueai/wiki/Contributing) to get started.
+Submit issues, suggest features, or fork the repo to build your own AI UI components!